quartztz/desktify-rs/README.md

 ## setup and use

-you need a Spotify developer account, and the following environment variables set:
+you need a Spotify developer account, a valid project (should be straightforward enough to create), and the following environment variables set:
  - `SPOTIPY_CLIENT_ID`
  - `SPOTIPY_CLIENT_SECRET`
  - `SPOTIPY_REDIRECT_URI`